ryaa2020/cs152/README.md

 ![](babyPhoto1.png)

+## Abstract
+In this project, we present a novel approach to neural style transfer for creating visually appealing baby portraits by combining two different artistic styles.
+By splitting the input image into two halves and applying distinct styles to each half, we aim to generate a unique and engaging output.
+Our approach leverages the power of convolutional neural networks (CNNs), specifically the VGG19 architecture, to extract content and style features from the input images and generate the stylized output.

+We implement our neural style transfer algorithm using the PyTorch framework and utilize VGG19's pretrained model to extract the features necessary for content and style representation.
+The content and style losses are computed using the mean squared error between the respective feature representations in the input and generated images.
+The optimization process is carried out using the L-BFGS optimization algorithm, which iteratively updates the input image until convergence.

+In our implementation, we first split the content image (baby portrait) into two halves.
+We then apply two different artistic styles to the left and right halves of the content image.
+The final output is obtained by merging the stylized left and right halves to form a single image that seamlessly combines the two styles.

+To evaluate the effectiveness of our approach, we showcase results obtained from applying our neural style transfer algorithm to several baby portraits.
+The outputs demonstrate the successful combination of the two distinct artistic styles, resulting in visually engaging and unique baby portraits.
+We also provide intermediate results from before the network was trained and after only a few epochs, illustrating the gradual evolution of the generated images.

+Future work could involve applying different artistic styles to various parts of the image or different shapes instead of just splitting it in half, as done in our project.
+Additionally, we could explore other applications of neural style transfer beyond baby photos, such as video or 3D models, to further extend the capabilities and applications of this technique.
+Overall, our project contributes to the growing body of research in neural style transfer and showcases its potential for creating captivating, personalized artwork.

 ## Introduction & Related Works
 Neural style transfer is a captivating and rapidly expanding area of research in computer vision and graphics.
 This technique involves transferring the style from one image to another, essentially blending the content of a target image with the style of a source image.
 The process can be viewed as a texture transfer problem, where the goal is to synthesize a texture from the source image while preserving the semantic content of the target image.
 An example of neural style transfer can be seen in Gatys et al. (2016)[^1], where the style of famous paintings is applied to various photographs, as shown in the images below.